kimberly-0/track-and-trace/README.md

 - `ArrayList` (util package) -> to store Events and Establishments
 - `DateTimeFormatter`, `LocalDate`, `LocalTime`, and `Period` (time package) -> for creating date and time objects and calculating a user’s age

-The code has been commented to further explain the purpose of classes and methods.
+The code has been commented to further explain the purpose of the classes and methods.

 ## Getting started